aspect-build/bazel-examples/react-cra/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and then Bazelified.

+## Initial setup

+When you run `create-react-app`, it installs a build system called `react-scripts`.
+As a first step into Bazel, this example simply wraps the existing build system.
+This guarantees compatibility with your current code, and if your objective is just to include a frontend app into a bigger full-stack Bazel build, this might be the final step in the migration.
+However it will run `react-scripts` as a single Bazel action, which means that you gain no incrementality benefit.
+So we expect for most applications this is just a first step.

 ## Available Scripts

 Just like with stock create-react-app, we have the same developer workflow.
 In the project directory, you can run: